 A VP of sales plays a critical role in building a resilient sales machine that carries the entire company forward.

 Sales directors have to think about the big picture in everything they’re doing while being aware of the day-to-day progress.
+Some questions to ask this high-level role:

 Hiring managers shouldn’t just look for individuals who can confidently sell your product or service alone.
 They’ll be part of a sales team—a group of people that works towards big-picture, long-term goals for the benefit of the entire company.